Warje: Transport

 Warje is connected by an extensive network of local municipal city buses to all parts of Pune.
 The buses operate from the "Ganpati Matha" bus station in Malwadi and connect the suburb to Swargate, Katraj, Shivajinagar, Pune station, Market Yard, Kothrud etc. and even up to Chinchwad and Nigdi.
-It is near to Sinhgad fort a attractive fort near Pune.
+It is near to Sinhgad fort, an attractive fort near Pune.